Master of Fine Arts |

 Art History

-ARC/ARH 512: European & Mediterranean Prehistoric Art and Archaeology -This course deals with the apparition and the development of European and Mediterranean societies from the arrival of the first modern humans; known as Cro-Magnon until the birth of the Celtic aristocracies at the dawn of the Roman conquest.
-Within the chronological framework of the course, illustrated by major archaeological sites and artifacts, topics discussed include art (cave art, prehistoric "Venuses"), genders, identities, power & birth of leadership, ancient religious beliefs (shamanism, Mother Goddess worshipping, solar cults…).
+ART/ARH 512: European & Mediterranean Prehistoric Art & Archaeology - This course deals with the apparition and the development of European and Mediterranean societies from the arrival of the first modern humans; known as Cro-Magnon until the birth of the Celtic aristocracies at the dawn of the Roman conquest.
+Within the chronological framework of the course, illustrated by major archaeological sites and artifacts, topics discussed include art (cave art, prehistoric "Venuses"), genders, identities, power & birth of leadership, ancient religious beliefs (shamanism, Mother Goddess worshipping, solar cult).
 Typically includes excursions to sites in Provence.

 Electives